 That said, you should definitely put House of Ravenwood on your Yellow Springs shopping list!
 The metaphysical gift shop – which is one of the most intriguing stores in Yellow Springs, Ohio – sells healing crystals, aromatic incense and heaps of items for witchery and black magic.

-Pro Tip: Other must-visit shops in Yellow Springs, Ohio are the Dark Star Books Comics store, Yellow Springs Pottery shop, Toxic Beauty Records store and the Yellow Springs Toy Company and Village Artisans Co-Op (which features artistic works and gifts made by local artists).
+Pro Tip: Other must-visit shops in Yellow Springs, Ohio are the Dark Star Books Comics store, Yellow Springs Pottery shop, Toxic Beauty Records store, the Yellow Springs Toy Company and Village Artisans Co-Op (which features artistic works and gifts made by local artists).

 #4 Drink Local at Yellow Springs Brewery